ak517ayakshay/apiserverplann/README.md

 This document outlines the architecture for the ALYF API Server, implementing a modern, scalable, and maintainable system following the Function-First Model-Service-Controller (MSC) architecture pattern.
 This design prioritizes business domain cohesion while ensuring proper separation of concerns, optimizing for both developer productivity and system performance.

-## Architectural Overview

-The ALYF API Server architecture follows a domain-driven, function-first organization with internal MSC layering.
-This hybrid approach delivers several key advantages:

-- **Domain Cohesion**: Related functionality is grouped together, making the codebase more intuitive to navigate
-- **Clear Boundaries**: Each functional area has well-defined responsibilities
-- **Separation of Concerns**: MSC pattern within each functional area separates data models, business logic, and API endpoints
-- **Maintainability**: Modular structure facilitates targeted changes with minimal cross-module impact
-- **Scalability**: Independent functional areas can be scaled or migrated to microservices as needed
-- **Testability**: Clean separation of logic layers enables comprehensive testing at each level

 ## Directory Structure